SS Sir William Siemens: Service history

 On a May 1897 trip between Duluth and Fairport, Ohio, Sir William Siemens broke the record for the largest cargo of iron ore shipped from a Lake Superior port at 5387 LT, and with a draft of 16 ft 1 in.
 In August that same year, she was warned for violating the rules of the St. Marys River.
 She struck an obstruction at the north end of Bois Blanc Island near Amherstburg, Ontario, in September 1897.
 On July 4, 1899, Sir William Siemens struck the wall of the Poe Lock due to a misunderstanding of signals, taking a large piece out of it; she reportedly sustained no damage in the incident.

 On November 28, 1899, Sir William Siemens was downbound in the St. Marys River with 5222 LT of iron ore on board, and the whaleback barge Alexander Holley in tow; the two vessels had previously been moored at the Fort Brady pier, before proceeding through the Little Rapids cut.

 On July 21, 1900, Sir William Siemens loaded 225,000 bushels of corn in South Chicago, Illinois, which was, at the time, one of the largest cargoes of grain taken out of that port.

 In 1901, the Bessemer fleet merged into the Pittsburgh Steamship Company.
 Sir William Siemens was sold to the J. A. Paisley Steamship Company, and was renamed William B. Pilkey.
 She was sold to the Columbia Transportation Company in 1935, and was renamed Frank E. Vigor in 1941.

 Final voyage

-On the morning of April 27, 1944, Frank E. Vigor was traveling on Lake Erie with a cargo of sulphur.
+On the morning of April 27, 1944, Frank E. Vigor was traveling on Lake Erie, bound for Buffalo, New York, with a cargo of sulphur.
 While transiting the Pelee Passage in a thick fog, she collided with the freighter Philip Minch.
 The Vigor was badly damaged below the waterline, and quickly began to list.
 Her entire crew was rescued by the Minch, but she eventually capsized and sank.

 The wreck of Frank E. Vigor rests upside down in 92 ft of water.